knoevenagel/AI-Catalysis/INVASE/README.md

-# README

-## 如何使用sparse-invase 算法

-sparse-invase算法旨在对于数据集进行instance层面上的变量选择。

-以target为MAE为例，INVASE算法可以通过main_invase.py中的mae函数进行引用:mae(actor_h_dim,critic_h_dim,dim,iteration,lamda1,lamda2,learning_rate,lr2,n_layer,penality,batch_size,df)
+#How to use Modifed INVASE algorithm

+The modified INVASE algorithm instance-wisely distinguish important and irrelevent features for chemical problems.
+The detail of the modified INVASE can be found in the Method section and Supplementary Note 3&4.
+The algorithm is based on Yoon, J., Jordan, J., Schaar, M.: Invase: Instance-wise variable selection using neural networks.
+ICLR 2019 (2019).

+You can use this algorithm by using the mae function: mae(actor_h_dim,critic_h_dim,dim,iteration,lamda1,lamda2,learning_rate,lr2,n_layer,penality,batch_size,df)

+in which:
-actor_h_dim为hidden state dimensions for actor.
+actor_h_dim is the hidden state dimensions for actor network;

-critic_h_dim为'hidden state dimensions for critic'
+critic_h_dim is the hidden state dimensions for critic network;

-iteration为the number of iteration.
+iteration is the number of iteration;

-dim为'the number of features'
+dim is the number of features;

-lambda1、lambda2分别为我们sparse-invase中的超参数。

-learning_rate为critic和baseline的学习率。

-lr2为actor的学习率。
+lambda1, lambda2 are hyperparameters of modified invase (see Method);

+learning_rate is the learning rate of critic and baseline network;

+lr2 is the learning rate of actor network;

-batch_size为'the number of samples in mini batch'.
+batch_size is the number of samples in each mini batch;

-penality为我们对于神经网络中每层的正则化系数。

-df 是我们的数据集，需要注意的是我们的target的columns名需设定为'y'.
+penality is the normalization coefficient of each layer in the neural network;

+df is the dataset, please rename column of the training target as "y".